Floofies/cdaTemplate/README.md

 ```
 Adds a custom injector function to the loader.

-`name` will match to a Custom Data attribute in the HTML of your template, while `callback` will run when that attribute is encountered.
+`name` will match to the name of a Custom Data attribute in the HTML of your template; `callback` will run when that attribute is encountered.
 The callback must mutate the DOM Node, `target`, directly.

 ##### Parameters